mcollina/swim-hashring/README.md

   on the swim network.
 Randomly picked if not specified.
 * `base`: an array of nodes that will be used to boostrap the swim network.
 The value is what is returned by [`whomai()`](#whomai).
+* `client`: if you are writing an hashring client rather than a normal peer.
+Defaults to `false`.

 Events: